melinath/django-daguerre/docs/guides/using-daguerre.rst

 Let's be lazy
 -------------

-So the :ttag:`{% adjust %}` tag renders as a URL which gets an adjusted image, right?
+So the :ttag:`{% adjust %}` tag renders as a URL, which gets an adjusted image, right?
 Well, yes, but in a very lazy fashion.
-It actually renders a URL to an adjustment view, which runs the adjustment (if necessary) and then redirects the user to the actual adjusted image's URL.
+It actually renders a URL to an adjustment view, which runs the adjustment (if necessary), and then redirects the user to the actual adjusted image's URL.

-The upshot of this is that no matter how many :ttag:`{% adjust %}` tags you have on a page, it will render as quickly when the thumbnails already exist as it will when the thumbnails still need to be created.
+The upshot is that no matter how many :ttag:`{% adjust %}` tags you have on a page, it will render as quickly when the thumbnails already exist as it will when the thumbnails still need to be created.
 The thumbnails will then be filled in as the user